 Did you find this article helpful?
 If so, please use the buttons below to share this with your friends and colleagues.
 And then come on back and leave a comment.

 Tammi Metzler, founder of The Write Associate, is a self-professed “word geek.”
 Her greatest joy is in playing with words all day to find just the right combination to get folks all fired up.
 In the daytime hours, this means writing online marketing copy that grabs the attention and interest of readers so that they “get” the awesomeness of the product/service in question and think “I gotta get me some of that!”
-After hours this often means finding just the right words to get the response she’s looking for from her husband, 8-year-old daughter and toddler son (grin).
+After hours this often means finding just the right words to get the response she’s looking for from her husband, preteen daughter and preschool son (grin).
 She offers tons of resources about creating compelling marketing copy that excites & engages your ideal clients on her blog at www.WriteAssociate.com.